-- Interpreting graphical representation of epidemiological and statistical data such as Kaplan-Meier Curves, Forrest Plots and meta-analyses.
+- Interpreting graphical representation of epidemiological and statistical data such as Kaplan-Meier Curves, Forrest Plots and Meta-analyses.

 - Calculations used in the assessment of research data such as relative risk, absolute risk, number needed to treat.

-- Research into educational principles for both health care practitioner and patient.
+- Research into educational principles for both healthcare practitioner and patient.

 - Understanding what may work for the patient as well as the educator.

-- Display skills relevant to independent production of scientific publications.
+- Develop skills relevant to scientific publications.